Ibuprofen for children

 Your child may also feel sick or vomit.
 You can help reduce the chances of this by giving ibuprofen with food.

 If these symptoms carry on or get worse, they may be signs of irritation of the gut or stomach.
-Contact your doctor if this happens.
+Talk to your doctor or pharmacist if these side effects bother your child or don’t go away.

 Your child may also get diarrhoea, or they may hear ringing in their ears.